tencent cloud

 Note:

-You must use the @ProxyService(proxy = IMiniUiProxy.class) annotation to customize the UI.
+You must use@ProxyService(proxy = IMiniUiProxy.class)annotation to customize the UI.

 1. Back button

-The mini program SDK provides the function of back button customisation, which can be achieved by customizing the back button and overriding the navBarBackRes method of AbsMiniUiProxy.
+The mini program SDK allows you to customize the Back button by overriding the navBarBackRes method of AbsMiniUiProxy.

 /**